Accommodation / Sweden

 - The Arctic Bath has a strong focus on wellbeing and this is best experienced in the main building with three different saunas, spa treatment room, hot bath, outdoor and indoor showers and two dressing rooms.
 What’s more, in keeping with Nordic tradition, there is also a cold-water bath to take an icy plunge into.

 - The hotel has been expertly designed to leave a minimal environmental footprint which can be seen with the use of locally sourced materials.
 The onsite restaurant also prides itself on its use of local, pure and sustainable ingredients.

 - Unwind in the bar and lounge area or book a specialist treatment for the ultimate relaxation experience.

-Floating cabins - double room sleeps two: Situated just a short distance from the main building are the six floating cabins that freeze in place during the winter.
+Floating water cabins - double room sleeps two: Situated just a short distance from the main building are the six floating cabins that freeze in place during the winter.
 The cabins are decorated in Scandi-style and feature a double bed, shower room, underfloor heating and an exterior wooden deck - the perfect place to search the skies for the Northern Lights.
 All cabins also come with a minibar/spa bar, tea and coffee making facilities, WiFi, air conditioning and pellet heating stove.
-One of the water cabins is disabled-friendly.
+One of the water cabins is accessible.